 How many/what classes should my student take?
 How do I grade their work and give them credits?

 I recommend planning for six to eight classes per year (24-32 total credits), where each full course earns one credit, and each semester course earns half a credit.
-I go into more detail about choosing classes and awarding credits in my guide, Homeschooling Essentials, but if you want to see what South Carolina requires for their public school diploma, see SC High School Course Requirements.
+I go into more detail about choosing classes and awarding credits in my guide, Homeschooling Essentials (also in audiobook format), but if you want to see what South Carolina requires for their public school diploma, see SC High School Course Requirements.
 Homeschoolers are not required to follow SC’s graduation requirements.

 Will the South Carolina Department of Education award a high school diploma to my student?